-Small brewers say Anheuser-Busch is squeezing them out of the South African hops market
+Small brewers say Anheuser-Busch is squeezing them out of the South African hops market - DRAFT MAG

-If you pay anywhere near the attention to brewery social media accounts that we do, you may have noticed a few brewers on Wednesday morning sharing something akin to this Facebook post from Portland, Oregon-based brewery Great Notion:
+If you pay anywhere near the attention to brewery social media accounts that we do, you may have noticed a few brewers on the morning of Wednesday, May 10 sharing something akin to this Facebook post from Portland, Oregon-based brewery Great Notion:

 Great… Anheuser-Busch InBev just swooped in and bought all of the exciting new South African hops we thought we had coming to us this summer. tweet